Overview

 schedule periodic code execution

 To define a schedule, we set both the periodicity and the timezone.
-We set the periodicity, we use strings such as every day 00:00 or every 8 hours.
-Then we also provide the callback function.
+To set the periodicity, we use strings such as every day 00:00 or every 8 hours.
+Then we add the callback function.

 export const updateRankingsCRON = onSchedule(